-7. Adding an additional bandwidth to compensator mode
+7. Adding an second bandwidth to compensator mode

-Adding an additional bandwidth to compensator mode allows for market parties to increase the technical bandwidth that they offer in the MVAr service.
+Adding an second bandwidth to compensator mode allows for market parties to increase the technical bandwidth that they offer in the MVAr service.

 8. Change in the application of the MVAr tariffs